 Not every case is right for alimony; and of those where alimony is appropriate, not everyone can expect to receive the same amount or for the same length of time.
 Instead, you must look at the facts of your individual case and apply the New Jersey alimony laws.

 The first thing that must be decided is, if alimony is appropriate, what kind of alimony should there be?
-There are four kinds of alimony recognized in New Jersey, these are Permanent Alimony, Rehabilitative Alimony, Limited Duration Alimony, and Reimbursement Alimony.
-Permanent Alimony is usually seen in long term marriages where one of the spouses has demonstrated that they are economically dependent on the other and will never be able to support themselves in a comparable lifestyle to what existed during the marriage.
+There are four kinds of alimony recognized in New Jersey, these are Open Duration Alimony, Rehabilitative Alimony, Limited Duration Alimony, and Reimbursement Alimony.
+Open Duration Alimony is usually seen in long marriages lasting more than 20 years where one of the spouses has demonstrated that they are economically dependent on the other and will never be able to support themselves in a comparable lifestyle to what existed during the marriage.
 Rehabilitative Alimony is usually awarded in short to mid-term marriages in which a former spouse could become self sufficient if they were able to go back to school or obtain some type of job training that will enable him or her to re-enter the workforce.
-Limited Duration Alimony, sometimes called “term alimony,” can be awarded in short term marriages and in situations when a rehabilitative alimony award is not requested or appropriate.
+Limited Duration Alimony, sometimes called “term alimony,” can be awarded in marriages lasting less than 20 years and in situations when a rehabilitative alimony award is not requested or appropriate.
 Finally, Reimbursement Alimony is intended to compensate one spouse who supported the other while he or she attended school or obtained training to enable them to increase their earning potential, only to have the marriage end shortly after the education or training was completed.

 Once it is determined what kind of alimony may be appropriate, you then need to set the amount.
 There are numerous factors to be considered.
 These factors include a person’s need for support, the duration of the marriage, the age and health of the parties, the standard of living during the marriage, and the ability of the parties to earn an income and responsibilities to care for any children.
 How these factors are applied your individual circumstances and can have a dramatic impact on the amount of alimony you could expect to be awarded.
 Because if this it is very important that you have a lawyer who is experienced in alimony situations and who is familiar with the New Jersey alimony laws.